-For two decades, the EMAS Ecuador team called Operation Esperanza, led by Dr. Thomas Greidanus, has been changing lives in Ecuador.
-In February of 2018, a team of over 60 volunteers—medical professionals, dental professionals, and support personnel—will travel to the city of Cuenca, Ecuador, to once again provide free orthopaedic surgery and dental care to poor Ecuadoreans who don’t have the financial means to access these services.
+For two decades, the EMAS Ecuador team called Operation Esperanza has been changing lives in Ecuador.
+In January 2024, a team of over 40 volunteers—medical professionals and support personnel—will travel to the city of Cuenca to provide free orthopaedic surgery and medical care to poor Ecuadoreans who don’t have the financial means to access these services.

 Help bring mobility to those who cannot afford hip or knee surgery in Ecuador: